paulaheupel/scypi_project_twitter/README.md

-# Exploring a twitter dataset of the 20 most famous twitter users
+# Exploring a twitter dataset of the 20 most popular twitter users

 As a project we wanted to create an ineractive tool to explore a twitter dataset that holds tweets of the 20 most popular twitter users from 2009 to 2017.